dibiso-upsaclay/dibisoplot/README.md

 # DiBISO plot

-A python library to plot bibliometric data made at the [DiBISO](https://www.bibliotheques.universite-paris-saclay.fr/en/department-libraries-information-and-open-science-dibiso-and-its-missions)
+A Python library for plotting bibliometric research data, developed at the [DiBISO](https://www.bibliotheques.universite-paris-saclay.fr/en/department-libraries-information-and-open-science-dibiso-and-its-missions).
-(Department of Libraries, Information and Open Science) at the Université Paris-Saclay.

 The library contains the following submodules: